Tornado myths: Near rivers, valleys, mountains, or other terrain features

 The devastating Tri-State Tornado crossed two major rivers along a record 219 mi or longer path.
-In 1944 a violent F4 tornado cut through the Appalachian Mountains, killing at least 100 people throughout its 65 mile (105 km) path.
+In 1944 a violent F4 tornado cut through the Appalachian Mountains, impacting Shinnston, West Virginia and killing at least 100 people throughout its 65 mile (105 km) path.
+In more modern times, in 2012, an intense EF3 tornado struck West Liberty, Kentucky, a city located in the Cumberland Plateau of the Appalachians.
 A hill known as Burnett's Mound on the southwest end of Topeka, Kansas was purported to protect the city from tornadoes, according to an old legend.
 However, in 1966, an F5 tornado passed directly over the hill through downtown, killing 18 people and causing $100 million (1966 USD) in damage.
 This myth continues to persist, and was further compounded by the fact that Burnett's Mound was rumored to be a burial ground of the Kansa Tribe, and that Topekans had committed sacrilege by attempting to build a water tower on the grounds immediately prior to the 1966 F5 tornado, despite strong opposition as a result of the myth.
 Downtown Memphis, Tennessee, was believed by residents to be protected from tornadoes and other severe weather by the Chickasaw Bluff along the Mississippi River.
 During the 1974 Super Outbreak, violent tornadoes crossed dozens of rivers, including the Ohio River and Detroit River, as well as crossing mountains and ridges hundreds of feet high.
 Another example of tornadoes hitting mountainous regions of the United States is the 2011 Super Outbreak, which hit mountainous parts of East Tennessee, Northeast Alabama, Southwest Virginia and North Georgia, killing many people, including an entire family of four in Ringgold, Georgia.
 Numerous tornadoes that day moved over the Sand Mountain, including the Flat Rock–Trenton EF4 tornado and Rainsville EF5 tornado.
 The 2023 Little Rock tornado tracked over significant uneven terrain, with the most intense damage being recorded in a low point geographically in its path.

+As of 2026, the most recent tornado to have crossed a mountain range, was the 2025 Somerset–London tornado, as part of the tornado outbreak of May 15–16, 2025.